jimmyvosika/partner-api/order.md

 ## API Authentication

-To perform search operations using the Partner API, include the Authorization header in your HTTP request.
+To perform place order operation using the Partner API, include the Authorization header in your HTTP request.
 The Authorization header should contain a Bearer token, which is necessary to authenticate your search requests.

 ## Usage
+Most of the information we need has already been saved to your account at this point.
+All we need here is the destination information, ship method, and item information.

+Optionally include a PO number and we will do our best to add it to the shipping label.

 ### POST Request to place order
 ```plaintext